LArSoft/larsoft.github.io/wiki/LArSoft_release_naming_policy.md

-LArSoft release naming and retention policy(#LArSoft-release-naming-and-retention-policy)
+LArSoft release naming and retention policy
 ============================================================================================

-Release naming policies(#Release-naming-policies)
+Release naming policies
 ----------------------------------------------------

 -   All LArSoft release versions and core LArSoft products will use the following numbering convention: vMM\_mm\_pp